 The ice boom on the Niagara River began its retreat recently which means that the opening of Hornblower Niagara Cruises (Canadian side), and the Maid of the Mist (US side) is very near!
 Both of these Niagara Falls Boat Tours are tremendously popular tourist attractions and are not to be missed this Spring!
-This article features a timeline of the start of the Maid of the Mist (North America’s oldest tourist attraction), progressing to our current date which includes the addition of the Hornblower boat tours.
+This article features a timeline of the start of the Maid of the Mist (North America’s oldest tourist attraction), progressing to our current date which includes the addition of the Niagara City Cruises (Hornblower) boat tours.

 1846 – The Maid of the Mist Ferry Service Launched

 Crossing the Niagara River in order to transport people was unheard of until the introduction of small boats in 1834.
 On May 27th, 1846, the very first Maid of the Mist boat was first introduced, but not as a tourist attraction.
 It ferried people, cargo, and mail across the river for a small fee.
 However, making money in this regard was short-lived after the first Niagara Falls Suspension Bridge was completed.

 1848 saw a temporary bridge introduced, and in 1854 a lower deck was opened for pedestrian and carriage purposes.
 Taking money away from the ferry, it was decided to turn the Maid of the Mist into a tourist attraction, allowing people to get as close to the Falls as possible.

 Maid of the Mist Boat Tour – 1st Generation (1854-1860)

 On July 14th, 1854, a new Maid of the Mist was launched.
 This one was 72 feet long and featured a paddle boat engine rather than a sidewheel steam engine.

 With business dwindling mainly as the result of the onslaught of the American Civil War (1861-1865), the boat was sold at a public auction to a Montreal firm in 1861.